kelvinagyareyeboah/KelvStream-Video-Transcoding-Streaming-Pipeline/README.md

 - **Node.js** (v16+ recommended)
 - **Yarn** package manager
 - **FFmpeg** installed on your system PATH.
-  - *Windows*: Run `winget install Gyan.FFmpeg` or download from Gyan.dev and add the `bin` directory to your System Environment variables.
+  - *Windows*: Run `wingedownload from Gyan.dev and add the `bin` directory to your System Environment variables.
   - *Mac*: `brew install ffmpeg`

 ---